Dortmanna leptostachys (A.DC.) Kuntze

 Common Name: Pale Spike

-Lobelia spicata is a perennial plant that can grow up to 1.00 metres tall.
+Lobelia spicata is a biennial to perennial plant with an unbranched stem; it can grow around 10 - 50cm tall.

 The plant is potentially poisonous[